CS540-22/TerminalGUI/docs/use-case-1-2.md

-Use Case 1 -- Moving the curser after typing a command.
+Use Case 1 -- Moving the cursor after typing a command.

 - Actor: TerminalGUI user.